RFernandezNixxes/boogy90.github.io/RootSignaturesAsm.md

 ## Dissecting shader assembly with different d3d12 root signatures

 In this post I'd like to show how changing the root signature can impact the generated shader assembly.
-The assembly that we will be looking at is the assembly from RDNA2, specifically taken on a AMD RX6600 XT.
+The assembly that we will be looking at is the assembly from RDNA2, specifically compiled and taken on an AMD RX6600 XT.
 The ISA documentation can be found [here](https://developer.amd.com/wp-content/resources/RDNA_Shader_ISA.pdf).
-We are going to assume that the reader has a basic understanding of D3D12 root signatures.
+I'm going to assume that the reader has a basic understanding of D3D12 root signatures and GCN/RDNA architecture.
-The assembly has been extracted by using RenderDoc.
+The assembly has been extracted by using the live driver disassembly feature from RenderDoc.

 The HLSL shader that we will be referencing is a basic pixel shader that outputs a single color from a constant buffer: